FredHutch/pgMAP_pipeline/README.md

 * copy test_snakemake fastqs to folder and change directory for that command

-* add idemp to conda?
+* add idemp to conda? or find some other way to ensure that users can easily install idemp and add it to their bashrc

+* make interpretable error messages for n_chunks, etc.

+* link git and Atom

+* figure out a clearer way to explain conda/mamba installs - both Saksham & Emma had issues with this